1-minute Summary

 AI makes search engines work like collective human brains that think about things and not merely strings of text.
 Google’s Entity model of search understands topics as composites of all kinds of media and human actions.
 Imagine that all the people in your target markets are one mind, remembering everything related to your brand: as in human brains, keywords are now a small part of what drives that big AI brain.

-Therefore, a crucial and mostly one-time task in SEO today entails structuring your website content and conversion flow to reflect Entities (which are like topics) pertinent to your market.
-This work precedes and, for smaller budgets, can replace most of SEO’s laborious keywording.
-In other words, starting in 2022 the advice of a great adman from any decade would produce a compelling flow of intent though your site and to your bottom line.
+Therefore, a crucial and mostly one-time task in SEO today entails structuring your website content and conversion flow to reflect Entities pertinent to your market.
+This work precedes and, for smaller budgets, can replace most SEO keywording.
+In other words, starting in 2022 the advice of a great 1960s adman would produce a compelling flow of intent though your site and to your bottom line.

-Although Google has completed only ~30% of its Knowledge Vault’s “KGMIDs” (Entity coding), the hierarchical connections within that 30% define most if not all main Entities addressed by most websites.
-Where Google has not yet established more specific sub-sub-Entities, traditional SEO keyword writing will help rank and will connect to future, more granular Entities.
+Although Google has completed only ~30% of its ongoing coding (“KGMIDs”) in its Knowledge Vault, the hierarchical connections within that 30% define most if not all main Entities addressed by most websites.
+Where Google has not yet established more specific sub-sub-Entities, traditional SEO keyword writing will improve rank while connecting to more granular Entities coming soon.

 History: Google’s 2021+ MUM Begins This SEO Revolution